I'm Honey!

 A Major Life Change Can Transform You

 I know you may be filled with trepidation and fear but remember: Fear stops you from starting.
 So, take a deep breath and plunge.
 Be fierce in your pursuit of happiness.
+Maybe you’ll go back to college or apply for a new job.
+This will energize you and provide you with self-worth.
+Or, plan a business you have always desired and go for it!

 If you want to reenter life in a big way, I suggest starting with a camaraderie of women or a mixed group of new acquaintances.
 Join a group or groups that interest you.
 Cards, wine, cooking, movie, travel, health, sport, crafts, gardening, or multigenerational.
 Women need women.
 People need people.
 Your new acquaintances will help you breathe stimulation back into your life.
 If one group does not tickle your fancy, try another group.
 Don’t stop trying.
+I have three private Facebook groups for women just like you.
+Come join us!

-Every Woman Has her Style
+Every Woman Has Her Style

 A woman’s outer beauty is 20% of her style.
 It is important to take time for self-care.
 Get your rest, your massages and facials, relax with Yoga and meditation, do your ample exercise, and eat a healthy diet.
 This takes a great amount of discipline and self-love.
 In other words, show kindness to yourself.

 This all takes hard work.
 But this work is for you.
 You deserve it.
-Make yourself interesting and irresistible.

 Life Plays Tricks